How to Build a Compliant Crypto Exchange Post-Coinbase

 - Making companies like Coinbase treat crypto tokens as old-fashioned securities is like trying to regulate Starlink like we regulate road traffic.
 Equally, expecting the U.S. government to simply just let crypto happen was not realistic.
 Increased lobbying efforts and an openness to compromise by U.S. crypto giants will result in a middle path in the U.S. which will regularize crypto business within the next five years if not sooner.

 - The companies that will succeed will have a growth strategy which doesn’t include the United States, and will then need to be ready to move to the United States on hair-trigger alert once regulations are favorable – or, in the alternative, they’ll need to develop a subsidiary that operates like INX and gets the appropriate regulatory approvals.
 I suspect that regulations will eventually loosen up so that companies like INX can operate more like companies like Coinbase and Gemini do today.
-To achieve scale, startups will need to build a toehold in countries with substantial populations of English-speaking crypto users which don’t ban ICOs and permit exchanges to trade spot crypto without regulating them as broker-dealers or clearing agencies.
+To achieve scale, startups will need to build a toehold in countries with substantial populations of English-speaking crypto users that don’t ban ICOs and permit exchanges to trade spot crypto without regulating them as broker-dealers or clearing agencies.

-- The only G20 country can think of which satisfies these criteria is the United Kingdom.
-The UK should be used as a launchpoint to access English-speaking Africa and India while the U.S. gets its act together and (likely) has a change in Presidential administrations to one that doesn’t want to completely eliminate avenues of escape from the dollar.
+- The only G20 country I can think of that satisfies these criteria is the United Kingdom.
+The UK should be used as a launching point to access English-speaking Africa and India while the U.S. gets its act together and (likely) has a change in presidential administrations to one that doesn’t want to completely eliminate avenues of escape from the dollar.

 So.
 Crypto’s not dead, it’s just in need of a little legal tune-up.
 May the best and most compliant startup win.